AustenLamacraft/AustenLamacraft.github.io/_drafts/2018-03-20-reinforcement-learning-large-deviation-theory.md

 $$
 \beta = \frac{d\log P_V}{dE} = s'(e)
 $$

 depends on the relation $s(e)$ between these two __intensive__ (volume independent) quantities.

 By definition rate functions describe the probability of exponentially unlikely events.
 Why on earth do we care?
 In thermodynamics there is a simple answer.
 Consider two systems with fixed total energy $E=E_1+E_2$.
 Suppose they can share energy, but are only weakly coupled so that the joint distribution of the energies approximately factorizes: $P_{12}(E_1,E_2)\sim P_1(E_1)P_2(E_2)=P_1(E_1)P(E-E_1)$.
 Then, by taking logs and differentiating with respect to $E_1$, we see that the most likely energy distribution occurs when $\beta_1=\beta_2$.
 That is: equal temperatures!
 This is the stastical basis of the [zeroth law of thermodynamics](https://en.wikipedia.org/wiki/Zeroth_law_of_thermodynamics).
 The point is that when two systems are put in contact, one of the systems may find itself moving to an exponentially unlikely configuration because this maximizes the joint likelihood.

-For stochastic processes describing the evolution of a system in time, we may instead consider rate functions associated with the _long time_, rather than the infinite volume limit.
-These are defined in terms of the probability
+For stochastic processes describing the evolution of a system in time, we may instead consider rate functions associated with _long times_ rather than large volumes.
+These are defined in terms of the probability of some random quantity that should grow with time, just as then energy grows proportionally to the volume of a thermodynamic system.
+Natural candidates are provided by the time integrals of some function of the state of the system.
+For concreteness, suppose that we have a Markov chain on states $\omega_t$ defined in terms of a transition function $\pi(\omega_{t+1}\|\omega_t)$.
+Given any function $f(\omega)$ on the state space, we can then consider the large deviation function for some quantity

+$$
+R_n = \frac{1}{n}\sum_{t=1}^n f(\omega_t).
+$$

+More generally, we may want to consider functions that depend on consecutive configurations: $f(\omega_t,\omega_{t+1})$.
+This would be necessary to keep track of the current in a system of particles, for example.

+Despite having a recent [paper](https://arxiv.org/abs/1802.09576) on large deviations in dynamics, I couldn't give you a killer app.
+In the case of entropy, conservation of energy gave us the zeroth law.
+There has been some work on nonequilibrium analogs of the zeroth law: see {% cite Pradhan:2010aa %} for instance.

+## A connection?

+RL and LD look superficially similar.
+We have some form of stochastic dynamics (though we could also consider deterministic dynamics).
+Crucially, both involve a time integrated 'reward'.
+However, two differences are immediately apparent

+1. In the case of RL, we have both environment ($s_t$) and agent ($a_t$) states.
+2. RL is concerned with _maximizing_ the reward, whereas LD is concerned with its distribution over stochastic trajectories.

+We'll return to the first point in a moment.
+Point 2 looks more serious.

 References
 ----------